littlerobinson/foodstuffs_recommendation/README.md

 ### Using the Makefile

+### Using the Makefile

 To automate common tasks, you can use the Makefile.
-Here are the available commands:
+Below is the list of commands in the correct execution order and with comments on their purpose:

-- `make docker_up`: Build and start the Docker containers for API, dashboard, and MLflow.
+   - `make docker_up`: Builds and starts the Docker containers for the API, dashboard, and MLflow.
-- `make docker_down`: Stop and remove the Docker containers.
+   - `make docker_down`: Stops and removes the running Docker containers.
-- `make docker_logs`: Visualize Docker logs for debugging.
+   - `make docker_logs`: Displays live logs from the running Docker containers for debugging.
-- `make run`: Run the main machine learning pipeline (starts the training process for the machine learning model).
+   - `make export_secrets`: Exports secrets from the `secrets.sh` file by making it executable.

+   *Run the Docker CLI for Python 3.8*

+   - `make run_docker_cli`: Opens an interactive terminal session within the Python 3.12 Docker container.
+   - `make install_deps`: Installs all project dependencies and downloads SpaCy's `en_core_web_sm` model.
-- `make load_data`: Load raw data using the configuration specified in `training/config.yaml`.
+   - `make load_data`: Processes and loads raw data into the database, as specified in `training/config.yaml`.
-- `make mlflow`: Launch MLflow tracking service for managing experiments.
+   - `make mlflow`: Starts MLFlow for tracking experiments and model performance.
-- `make install_deps`: Install dependencies with Poetry, including SpaCy's language model.
+   - `make run`: Combines the `load_data` and `mlflow` commands to execute the full training pipeline.
+   - `make download_images`: Downloads images needed for the project based on the configuration file.

+   *Run the Docker CLI for Python 3.8*
+   - `make run_python_cli_3_8`: Opens an interactive terminal session within the Python 3.8 Docker container.
+   - `make run_add_embeddings`: Generates embeddings from image files and adds them to the dataset.
+(Requires Python 3.8)

+   *On the Docker CLI for Python 3.12*
+   - `make run_image_clustering`: Clusters images using embeddings, as specified in the configuration file.

-- `make clean`: Remove temporary and cache files from the project.
+   - `make clean`: Removes temporary files, caches, and Python bytecode.

-- `make run_tests`: Run unit and integration tests for both API and training components.
+   - `make run_tests`: Executes all unit and integration tests for both the API and training modules.

 ### Example